-Rwanda native Michel Mpambara is a stand-up comedian with formal training in acting and theatre from Université Laval.
+Rwanda native Michel Mpambara is a stand-up comedian born in Burundi.
+He immigrated to Québec with his family in 1990.

-Born in Burundi in 1973, Mpambara immigrated to Québec with his family at the age of 17 and has been wowing audiences ever since.
-His wild tales of an African man’s struggle to adopt the North American way of life, his first experiences in urban Québec and various misadventures rival the most melodramatic American soaps.
+Since then, he has been wowing audiences with his wild tales of an African man’s struggle to adopt the North American way of life, his first experiences in urban Québec and various misadventures that rival the most melodramatic American soaps.
 This newcomer claims — and this may be news to you — that World Vision is an African soap opera and he was one of its stars!

 This character also talks about how he blended into Québec society and eventually fell in love with the province.
 He does consider himself racist though, claiming he’s tired of seeing white all over the place, that there’s just too darn much of it in Québec!
 (When in fact, by white, he means the snow.)
-Mpambara has been likened to Yvon Deschamps and was the audience favourite at the 1996 Just for Laughs Festival, earning the Coup de cœur award.
+Mpambara has been likened to Yvon Deschamps and was the audience favourite at the 1996 Just for Laughs Festival.

-In 2011, he became a spokesperson for the Bell Let’s Talk campaign, joining the ranks of Stefie Shock and Clara Hughes, to support organizations that help people with mental illness.
-After making a guest appearance on ICI Radio-Canada’s Les Pêcheurs as a comedian with bipolar disorder, Michel Mpambara is now rumoured to be preparing an eagerly awaited comeback.
+In 2011, he became a spokesperson for the first Bell Let’s Talk Day, joining the ranks of Stefie Shock and Clara Hughes, to support organizations that help people with mental illness.
+After making a guest appearance on ICI Radio-Canada’s Les Pêcheurs as a comedian with bipolar disorder in 2015, Michel is now rumoured to be preparing an eagerly awaited comeback.

 In 2016, as part of the Galas ComediHa de Québec broadcast on Radio-Canada television, Michel Mpambara successfully presented a new monologue touching on bipolar disorder.
-Mpambara also gives talks throughout Québec to discuss mental health in schools and organizations involved in this subject.
+Mpambara also gives talks throughout Québec to discuss mental health in schools, businesses and organizations involved in this subject.